bvbohnen/X4_Customizer/Documentation.md

       - Float, less than 1, how much ship speeds are allowed to differ from the average relative to the average.
       - If None, keeps the original variation.
       - If original variation is less than this, it will not be changed.
-      - Only applies strictly to 90% of ships; 10% are treated as outliers, and will have their speed scaled similarly but will be outside this band.
+      - Only applies strictly to 90% of ships; up to 10% are treated as outliers, and will have their speed scaled similarly but will be outside this band.
       - Eg. 0.5 means 90% of ships will be within +/- 50% of their group average speed.
     * match_any
       - List of matching rules.
 Any ship matching any of these is included, if not part of match_none.